behzadtabari/CASICAD/README.md

 ## What’s inside
 - Practical implementations of classic curve and surface algorithms
-- Visualizations with Python and Matplotlib
+- Visualizations with Python and Matplotlib and OCC
-- Step-by-step experiments with Bernstein polynomials, Bézier curves, and more
+- Step-by-step experiments with Bernstein polynomials, Bézier curves, NURBS and more
+- It is still under development!

 ---